 Conditional share awards in relation to shares of the ultimate parent undertaking, United Utilities Group PLC, have been granted to employees of the group under various schemes.
-Details of the terms and conditions of each scheme are given in the 2023 UUG annual report and financial statements.
-Included within wages and salaries is an expense of £2.8 million (2022: £4.6 million) relating to a recharge of share-based payment costs from the ultimate parent undertaking (see note A7).
+Details of the terms and conditions of each scheme are given in the UUG 2023 Annual Report and financial statements.
+Included within wages and salaries is an expense of £5.1 million (2022: £4.8 million) relating to a recharge of share-based payment costs from the ultimate parent undertaking.

-Average number of staff employed by the group during the year (full time equivalent including directors)
+Average number of employees during the year (full-time equivalent including directors)